maheoasic/flask-getstarted/README.md

 - d4cbc95e405967ca53e883d47274128fd907425a825033a94deb75a43d2689a1
 - Run Container from that Image: 1st few Chars of ImageID are enough
 - $ podman run -p 8888:5000 d4cbc
-- On web browser: IP-of-your-VM:8888 - you should see nice Cat GIF
+- On Browser: IP-of-your-VM:8888 - you should see nice Cat GIF
-- You'll need to open port 8888 on your VM via cmds run as root:
+- You'll need to open port 8888 on firewall of VM:
 - \# firewall-cmd --add-port=8888/tcp; firewall-cmd --runtime-to-permanent